wit-swps/docker-palworld-dedicated-server-wine/README.md

 ### How can I use the interactive console in Portainer with this image?

-> You can run this `docker exec -ti palworld-dedicated-server bash' or you could navigate to the **"Stacks"** tab in Portainer, select your stack, and click on the container name.
+> You can run this `docker exec -ti palworld-wine-server bash' or you could navigate to the **"Stacks"** tab in Portainer, select your stack, and click on the container name.
 Then click on the **"Exec console"** button.

 ### How can I look into the config of my Palworld container?

-> You can run this `docker exec -ti palworld-dedicated-server cat /palworld/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and it will show you the config inside the container.
+> You can run this `docker exec -ti palworld-wine-server cat /palworld/Pal/Saved/Config/WindowsServer/PalWorldSettings.ini` and it will show you the config inside the container.

 ### I'm seeing S_API errors in my logs when I start the container?